 Your EKG will need to take place in a location without any large electrical appliances running.
 (Some appliances can cause distortions in the EKG tracings).
 It’ll also need to take place somewhere that privacy is possible, as you will need to partially disrobe.

 In addition to the elements in the paramedical report, the examiner may also perform a brief physical exam, which will require you to partially disrobe.

 The parameters of this exam are defined by Vantis Life Insurance Company, and the examiner will let you know what these are when they call to confirm your appointment.

 and X-rays (15-30 minutes)

-- In some instances, additional services may be requested or required by Vantis Life Insurance Company.
+In some instances, additional services may be requested or required by the insurer, Vantis Life Insurance Company.